Green roof

 Turn your gray roof into a beautiful piece of nature or a flower meadow.
-The planting of a nature roof consists of sedum, grasses, perennials and various herbs.
-These plantings have a lot of variation in flowering time and bloom color.
-This not only looks beautiful, but is also a pleasant habitat for birds, butterflies, bees and other insects.
-Because the package is thicker, a natural roof can hold more water.
+The vegetation on a natural roof consists of sedum, grasses, perennials, and various herbs.
+This vegetation has a wide variety of flowering times and colors.
+Not only does it look beautiful, but it also provides a pleasant living space for birds, butterflies, bees, and other insects.
+Because the package is thicker, a natural roof can retain more water.

-Want to create a nature roof?
-The steps are similar to building a sedum or retention roof.
-However, you do use different materials and plants.
-The natural roof requires a thicker substrate layer and a higher drainage slab.
-The substrut layer and dranaige plate are the carpet pad and base of the green roof.
+Want to create a natural roof?
+The steps are similar to those for installing a sedum or retention roof.
+However, you will need to use different materials and plants.
+A natural roof requires a thicker substrate layer and a higher drainage plate.
+The substrate layer and drainage plate form the underlay and base of the green roof.

-The cost of a natural roof is higher than a sedum roof because it requires more material.
+The cost of a green roof is higher than that of a sedum roof because more material is required.

-A natural roof doesn't cost extra space in your yard.
+A green roof does not take up any extra space in your garden.

 Difficulty

-It is important that the roof can support enough weight to prevent leaks.
-The roof structure must have enough load-bearing capacity.
+It is important that the roof can bear enough weight to prevent leaks.
+The roof structure must have sufficient load-bearing capacity.

 Earthmoving

-No earth moving is required.
+No earthworks are required.
 However, the substrate and plants must be installed on the roof.

 Maintenance

-As in the garden, plants on the roof also need maintenance.
+Just like in the garden, plants on the roof also need maintenance.
 Fertilizing annually is good for the plants.
-Tip: Before installing, think about maintenance.
-Checking drainage is important.
+Tip: think about maintenance before planting.
+Checking the drainage is important.

-Natural roofs reduce heat stress.
-In addition, rainwater runoff is slowed and reduced.
-The roofs also contribute to biodiversity through the variety of planting.
-A combination with an infiltration facility is sometimes necessary to absorb larger peak rainfall events.
+Green roofs reduce heat stress.
+They also slow down and reduce rainwater runoff.
+These roofs also contribute to biodiversity through the variety of plants they support.
+To accommodate larger peak rainfall events, a combination with an infiltration facility is sometimes necessary.

 Biodiversity